Kile-Asmussen/lord-of-the-ring/timeline.md

 The barbarians were more numerous than the skin-clad cultists, her Shadow more than a dull beast, and her son a foil to Harita's might.
 Hammer in hand, Marika sent the Godslayers two third to into the grave and one third fleeing for their lives.

-Thus, she obtained the Elden Ring and established her rule as indisputable Queen of the Lands Between.
+Thus, she obtained the Elden Ring and established her rule as indisputable Queen of the Lands Between and in doing so she passed from the realm of mortality into the realm of divinity.
+The woman who became a goddess, the goddess who became a woman.

 However, as Harita was merely defeated, not dead, she still posed a threat with her red-black flame.
+In spite she might harm the Erdtree, so Marika feared.

-Therefore, Marika removed the Rune of Death from the Elden Ring, at once neutering Harita's flame and introducing the cycle of rebirth to the Lands Between, and rendering the Erdtree untouchable.
+Therefore, Marika removed the Rune of Death from the Elden Ring, at once neutering Harita's flame and introducing the cycle of rebirth to the Lands Between, and rendering the Erdtree all but untouchable.
 The Rune of Death, she turned into a blade, and gave it to her Shadow.

 She used this protection to wage one final persecution of the Godslayer cult, capturing Harita and putting her to the Black Blade, burning her up with her own red-black flame.

 Marika, now completely unopposed, called the new state of the world the Golden Order.
 Her son was never seen again.

-## The Age of Gold
+## The Age of Red Gold

 Marika wed the most powerful chieftain of he war band, Hoarah Loux, and to mirror her Shadow he took the spirit lion Serosh on his back to control his bloodlust and became Godfrey the first Elden Lord.
 They founded the city of Leyndell around their manor at the foot of the Erdtree, and she let him command the war bands that had once been under her rule directly.